pytask-dev/pytask-julia/README.md

 config = JSON.parse(read(path_to_json, String))  # A dictionary.

-config["produces"]  # Is the path to the output file "../out.csv".
+config["path"]  # Is the path to the output file "../out.csv".
 ```

 The `.json` file is stored in the same folder as the task in a `.pytask` directory.